thil4n/Thil4n/README.md

 # Hi 👋, I'm Thilan Dissanayaka.

-Fresh Engineering undergraduate with a strong foundation in computer science and extensive experience in software engineering.
-Proficient in web development, software architecture, and cybersecurity, with a proven ability to build scalable applications and manage the full software development lifecycle.
-Adept at working with modern development frameworks to deliver robust, high-quality solutions.
+Engineering graduate with deep expertise in software engineering and a strong foundation in computer science.
+Specializing in cybersecurity, with hands-on experience in penetration testing, malware analysis, exploit development, and reverse engineering.
+Proven ability to secure web applications and APIs, analyze low-level vulnerabilities, and implement robust defense mechanisms.

 In simple words,
 I ❤️ Computer science.